aws-samples/aws-iot-twinmaker-samples/README.md

 - Discover requires all external links to be HTTPS for TLS encryption

 Solution:
+- Setup load balancer
+    - Setup HTTP(S) Load Balancer
+    - redirect port 80 to port 443
+    - forward port 443 to public IP and port on which Grafana is running
+- Set up HTTPS
     - purchase domain
     - use aws certificate manager to assign certificate for subdomain '*' of the purchase domain
     - attached certificate to load balancer
+    - Setup the following record on the purchased domain
+        ```
+        TYPE: CNAME
+        Host name: <subdomain>.<purchased domain>
+        Data: <DNS Name of HTTPS load balancer>
+        ```

 #### Problem-Solution 2: X-frame-options DENY
 Error: